 Climate and land use change impacts on the hydrology of the Tapajos River in Brazil: consequences for the hydropower expansion plans

 This project asks how Brazil’s hydropower production is, and will be, impacted by variation in hydrology, climate, and land use.

 This research project explores the vulnerability of the Brazilian hydropower generation system to the variability in seasonal averages as well as changes in extreme conditions of precipitation, surface runoff, and temperature.
 Climate and land use changes are expected to seriously impact the hydrology of the country, with consistent implications in terms of hydropower production.
-The study is assessing the sensitivity of the system to variations in the reservoirs’ storage capacity, a factor able to buffer the impact of seasonal flow variability.
+The study, focused in the Tapajos River Basin, assesses the sensitivity of the system to variations in the reservoirs’ storage capacity, a factor able to buffer the impact of seasonal flow variability.
 The analysis of this variable, crucial for determining the vulnerability of the system, will provide a deeper comprehension of the characteristics needed for more resilient hydropower development.